-- 1. With reference to the law of demand, explain why an increase in the price of houses would be associated with a contraction in demand. - 2.
+- 1. With reference to the law of demand, explain why an increase in the price of houses is likely to be associated with a contraction in demand. - 2.
 Explain how government legislation might affect the supply of housing.
-How is this likely to affect housing affordability (assuming all else remains constant).

-- 3. Construct a suitably labelled demand and supply diagram for houses in the suburb in which you live.
+How is this likely to affect housing affordability (assuming all else remains constant)? - 3.
+Construct a suitably labelled demand and supply diagram for houses in the suburb in which you live.
 Use the internet to research the change in median house prices.
 Compare the median house price today with what it was 7 years ago and what it was 2 years ago. - 4.
-There are several demand factors that may have influenced house prices in the year ended 2019/20.
+There are several demand factors that may have influenced house prices in the current year.
 Explain how two of these factors may have resulted in behavioural change.
-Then explain how this caused disequilibrium in the market and resulted in changes to the equilibrium price and quantity traded. - 5.
-Discuss the link between property prices in Australia and living standards. - 6.
-Explain why the price elasticity of demand for housing might have increased over time (despite the fall in prices). - 7.
+Then explain how this initially caused disequilibrium in in the market and how this resulted in changes to the equilibrium price and quantity traded. - 5.
+Explain why the price elasticity of demand for housing might have increased over time. - 6.
 Predict what might happen to property prices over the next year.
-Use factors(including those outlined in the case study) to justify your forecast.
+Use factors (including those outlined in the case study) to justify your forecast.

 Extension task: Collect information over the course of the year on property prices (the AFR has a property section which is very useful), and keep a summary of each of the demand and supply factors that are mentioned.
 Each time a new factor is discovered, construct a demand and supply diagram to show how the market outcomes change.
-How accurate were the predictions you made in Q7?
+How accurate were the predictions you made in Q6 above?